 Dambri waterfall

-Dambri waterfall is one of the highest and the most magnificent waterfall in Vietnam, located about 20km from Bao Loc.
-This is an impressive waterfall with clear, cold water runs off the mountains and spills over a rocky escarpment, falling 70 metres into a large pool before continuing to pour down the valley.
+Dambri waterfall is one of the highest and most magnificent waterfalls in Vietnam, located about 20km from Bao Loc.
+This is an impressive waterfall with clear, cold water cascading off the mountains and spilling over a rocky escarpment, dropping 70 metres into a large pool before continuing to flow down the valley.

-Furthermore, surrounding the waterfall is a primeval forest with hundred kinds of plants, Dambri waterfall, Dasara fall, Daton fall, a fossil plant cave, an animal zoo.
+Furthermore, the waterfall is surrounded by a primeval forest with 100 plant species, including Dambri Waterfall, Dasara Fall, Daton Fall, a fossil plant cave, and an animal zoo.

 Datanla Waterfall

 Datanla Waterfall represents the wild and majestic beauty of the Central Highlands mountains and forests.
-This place is an ideal stop for those who love to explore, and adventure sports.
-Datanla waterfall tourist area offers visitors many exciting fun activities such as climbing stone steps to conquer the top of the waterfall, a roller-coaster, cable car and go along the stream to come to Prenn bridge or exciting whitewater rafting.
+This place is an ideal stop for those who love to explore and participate in adventure sports.
+Datanla Waterfall tourist area offers visitors a range of activities, including climbing stone steps to reach the waterfall’s top, a roller coaster, a cable car, a stream walk to Prenn Bridge, and whitewater rafting.

 Cam Ly waterfall

-Cam Ly waterfall is the closest waterfall to the center of Da Lat.
+Cam Ly Waterfall is the closest waterfall to the center of Da Lat.
 The entrance is located between 57 – 59 Hoang Van Thu Street.
-The stream of the waterfall is about 10m high, although not high, but the water flow is strong and not less gentle, especially during the rainy season.
-The waterfall flows gently through boulders and it looks like the hairstyle of a girl.
+The waterfall’s stream is about 10m high, though the overall height is low; the flow is strong yet gentle, especially during the rainy season.
+The waterfall flows gently through boulders, and it looks like the hairstyle of a girl.

 Prenn Waterfall